bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Overcast
+- Light Rain
-- 59% humidity
+- 61% humidity
-- 12 mph wind
+- 13 mph wind
-- 88% cloud cover
+- 90% cloud cover
 - 51 AQI 🟨
 - 0.02 inches of rain in the past 24 hours
 - 2.67 inches of rain expected in the next 48 hours